Xahau/Awesome-Xahau/README.md

 - [Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) - Paste a hex string below to convert it in various types.
 - [Hook ABI Conversion Helper](https://xahau.xrplwin.com/tools/hook/abi-conversion-helper) - Enter a HookState key and value pair, or HookParameter pair to convert to ABI format.
 You can also enter just an Invoke Blob in the key field to decode it.
+- [Hook Tx Builder](https://tx-builder.xahau.tools/) - Paste a json Xahau tx and convert it to a C hook binary tx.
 - [HookOn Calculator](https://richardah.github.io/xrpl-hookon-calculator/) - Generate HookOn values for your hooks.
 - [Hooks Builder IDE](https://builder.xahau.network/) — Browser-based IDE for crafting, testing, debugging, and deploying Hooks on testnet.
 - [Hooks Services](https://hooks.services/) - Several tools for Hooks building
-- [Hooks Toolkit](https://hooks-toolkit.com/) — TypeScript/JavaScript and Python library for interacting with Hooks on Xahau.
+- [Hooks Toolkit](https://hooks-toolkit.com/) — C/JS library for interacting with Hooks on Xahau.
 - [Testnet Faucet](https://xahau-test.net/) — Generate accounts and fund them on Xahau Testnet.
 - [Time Visualizer](https://transia-rnd.github.io/xrpl-time-visualizer/) - Paste a date string, datetimestamp or ripple timestamp below to convert it in various types.